 As an online student, you will have access to a multitude of support resources when you need help or guidance, starting with new student orientation to familiarize yourself with the online learning environment.
 Other services include a help desk for technical issues, a student services coordinator, financial aid advisers and more.

 How are the online programs different from the on-campus programs?

-Purdue University’s online courses are taught by the same world-class faculty members, and are just as rigorous and challenging as their on-campus counterparts.
+Purdue University’s online courses are just as rigorous and challenging as their on-campus counterparts.
 The main difference is the online format, which allows you greater convenience as to when and where you learn.

 What is the frequency of starts for this program?

 Purdue University offers three starts per year for this program, Spring (January), Summer (April/May), and Fall (August).